nearmap/libddog/docs/MAINTAINER_GUIDE.md

 Post-release checks:

-1. Run tox env to test the released version: `tox -e pypi-cli`
+1. Run tox env to test the released version: `tox -e pypi-cli`. *Make sure the libddog version listed as installed is the version you just released.* If not rm -rf the tox env and re-run.
-2. Bump version in `libddog/__init__.py` to an alpha release version, eg. `0.0.3a0`.

 If at this point you discover that the release is broken PyPI will let you yank/delete it and you can redo it.
 As long as this happens as part of the release process, it's fair to assume that noone is using the new version yet, so it should be okay.

-By contrast, if you discover that an earlier released version is broken it's better to yank it than to leave it up for users to stumble over.
+By contrast, if you discover that an *earlier* released version is broken it's better to yank it than to leave it up for users to stumble over.
 Update the [CHANGELOG](../CHANGELOG.md) as well to document this.

+Finalizing steps:

+1. Bump version in `libddog/__init__.py` to an alpha release version, eg. `0.0.3a0`.